avlunen/garmin_running/README.md

 This will need some more testing (only have the Garmin Descent G1) and fine tuning.

-Uses the Garmin Fit SDK (from NuGet), System.CommandLine (also from NuGet), <a href="https://github.com/rosspickard/ArcShapeFile/tree/master">ArcShapeFile</a> and Daniel Wolf's <a href="https://gist.github.com/DanielSWolf/0ab6a96899cc5377bf54">Progress Bar</a> (the latter two are included in this project).
+Uses the Garmin Fit SDK (from NuGet), System.CommandLine (also from NuGet), ScottPlot (also NuGet), <a href="https://github.com/rosspickard/ArcShapeFile/tree/master">ArcShapeFile</a> and Daniel Wolf's <a href="https://gist.github.com/DanielSWolf/0ab6a96899cc5377bf54">Progress Bar</a> (the latter two are included in this project).